I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_buf.md

      that is described by the first MDL in the chain.
 If the
      <b>Mdl</b> member is <b>NULL</b>, the
      <b>Offset</b> member is not used.

+`Length`

+When a WSK_BUF structure is used to describe a buffer of data to be sent over a socket, this
+     member specifies the number of bytes of data in the MDL (or MDL chain) to be sent.

+When a WSK_BUF structure is used to describe a buffer for receiving data from a socket, this member
+     specifies the maximum number of bytes to be received into the MDL (or MDL chain).

+When a WSK_BUF structure is contained within either a
+     <a href="..\wsk\ns-wsk-_wsk_data_indication.md">WSK_DATA_INDICATION</a> structure or a
+     <a href="..\wsk\ns-wsk-_wsk_datagram_indication.md">WSK_DATAGRAM_INDICATION</a> structure,
+     this member specifies the number of bytes of received data in the MDL (or MDL chain).

 ## Remarks
 Each MDL in the MDL chain that is pointed to by the